patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/avatar/avatar.md

 import { Checkbox, List, ListItem } from '@patternfly/react-core';

-An **avatar** is a visual used to represent a user.
-It may contain an image or a placeholder graphic.
-Typical usage is to represent the current user in the masthead.

 ## Accessibility

 To implement an accessible PatternFly **avatar**:

 - Pass in `alt` as a React prop or HTML attribute to provide alternative text for the avatar image.
-- If you are using an SVG element for the avatar, [learn how to create accessible SVGs](https://www.deque.com/blog/creating-accessible-svgs/) and reference the different SVG patterns.
+- If you are using an SVG element for the avatar, make sure the SVG is accessible (see [How to create accessible SVGs](https://www.deque.com/blog/creating-accessible-svgs/)) and reference the different SVG patterns.
 Screen reader accessibility for SVGs varies based on the pattern being used.
 - If you’re combining an avatar with another component, make sure to check accessibility guidelines for that component as well.

 ## Testing